- Docs

 FTP and FTPS

-For those customers, we are happy to help you get FTP working, but be aware that it will never be as fast or secure as our native apps.
+We offer FTP primarily for customers who need it to interact with a legacy application or legacy hardware that only supports FTP.
+We will help you get FTP working, but it will never be as fast or secure as our native apps.

 Terminology